Ask the Vet About Ticks!

 If you find that you are doing everything possible but still seeing too many ticks on your pet, the problem can be made worse by unknowingly purchasing counterfeit products from online sources, or improperly applying topicals.
 Be sure to have someone in your vet’s office show you how to apply the topicals and help you fit collars correctly.
 There are safe, effective flea/tick products available from your veterinarian including: topicals, collars, oral medicine and clothing woven with tick repellants.

 What about getting a tick tested for disease?
-Due to the unusual number of ticks this year, the University of Maine Cooperative Extension is currently taking tick samples for tick-born disease testing.
+Due to the unusual number of ticks in recent years, the University of Maine Cooperative Extension is currently taking tick samples for tick-born disease testing.
 If you find an engorged tick on you or your pet, and you are concerned that it is carrying a tick-borne illness, you can go to their website for instructions on how to submit it to them for testing. https://umaine.edu/news/blog/2019/04/02/umaine-extension-now-offering-tick-testing-for-maine-residents/

 How do I remove a tick?
 When pulling out a tick, wear gloves if at all possible.
 Grasp the tick firmly with tweezers or a napkin, and twist clockwise while pulling it out.
 This will cause the legs to release better than just pulling it straight out, so there is less risk of a piece of the tick remaining imbedded in the skin.
 You can wash the area with mild soap, rinse and dry well.
 The bites usually heal well, but notify your vet if there are any signs of infection.